Research projects

 Motor Neurone Disease NZ proudly helps fund vital research at the Centre for Brain Research at The University of Auckland and supports the latest genetics study.

-The purpose of the study is to understand the genetic causes of MND in New Zealanders.
+The genetics study, led by Dr Emma Scotter (Centre for Brain Research, The University of Auckland), Dr Richard Roxburgh (Neurogenetics Clinic, Auckland City Hospital), and collaborators, is to understand the genetic causes of MND in New Zealanders.
 In addition, the study aims to test how certain MND gene mutations affect human cells.

 Massey University Research Study